wp-plugins/alo-easymail/readme.txt

 * **manage subscribers**: search, delete, edit subscription to mailing lists
 * **manage capabilities**: choose the roles that can send newsletter, manage subscribers and settings
 * **view sending report**: how many subscribers have opened the newsletter
-* **multilanguage**: setup all texts and options, you can write multilanguage newsletters - full integration with [qTranslate](http://wordpress.org/extend/plugins/qtranslate/)
+* **multilanguage**: set all texts and options, you can write multilanguage newsletters - full integration with [qTranslate](http://wordpress.org/extend/plugins/qtranslate/)

 **Pubblic side Features**